Mental Health Capacity Building Project for Children and Families

 Mary Weighell is the Project Coordinator of Right from the Start with a degree in Applied Child Studies and a recent certification as a Registered Massage Therapist.
 Mary has always had a passion for early intervention and prevention work.
 Mary believes in full mind/body health and wellness.
 Her work with Right from the Start supports the great work done every day by the RFTS team throughout the CRPS division.
 Mary supports her own mental health with daily physical exercise and playing in the mountains.
 Contact: email@example.com

-Kate Rive has worked with RFTS for nearly a decade; currently she is the Success Coach at ERS offering 1-1 support, small groups and universal classes that foster social/emotional well-being.
+Kate Rive has worked with RFTS for a decade and finds immense joy working with children and families at ERS promoting positive mental health.
 Kate is a mindfulness facilitator and professional Life Coach and shares her Parent Coaching skills with ERS families.
 Kate takes care of her own mental health by being grateful, practicing mindfulness daily and playing outside.
-Contact: email@example.com
+Contact: firstname.lastname@example.org

 To reach us, contact your child’s school:

 In the summer months, we can be reached during business hours at 403-707-7535.
 In case of a crisis or emergency, the following community supports are available: